billymoon/bellschessclub/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployed on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The repo is setup with git hooks that trigger a production deploy to https://www.sandybells.club on push (or PR merge) to main and trigger a deploy to https://dev.sandybells.club on push to any other branch (probably pushing develop makes sense here).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+The dev deployment has it's own database so playing around with the deploy the check it's working correctly will not impact production.